 8.5 Exemption from Registration

-A charge of $55 per term for leave of absence must accompany each request.
+An administration charge per term for leave of absence must accompany each request.

 It is understood that such an exemption from registration will be granted only in exceptional cases (for example, medical or other special reasons).